-Ref - Data Protection Policy Issue Date - August 2022 Page - 18 of 22 Review Date - August 2023 ela
+Ref - Data Protection Policy Issue Date - December 2023 Page - 18 of 22 Review Date - December 2024

 - Has the learner been told that this type of data will be processed? - Are you authorised to collect/store/process the data? - If yes, have you checked with the Data Subject that the data is accurate? - Are you sure that the data is secure?